instantdb/instant/client/www/pages/docs/cli.md

 ### Initializing a project

-Similar to `git init`, running `instant-cli init` will generate a new app id and add `instant.schema.ts` and `instant.perms.ts` files if none are present in your current directory.

 ```sh
 npx instant-cli init
 ```

-`instant-cli init` will spin up a new app under your account.
-It will also add `instant.schema.ts` and `instant.perms.ts` files if none are present in your project.
+Similar to `git init`, running `instant-cli init` will generate a new app id and add `instant.schema.ts` and `instant.perms.ts` files if none are present in your project's root directory.

 ### Push schema